 - This is a good meal. (at the time of eating)

 - Those girls we met last night were silly. (an event that happened in the past).

 The expression this is is commonly used when you talk on the phone or you introduce people.

 - Carol, this is my friend Simon.
 Simon, this is Carol.

-If you found this information about Demonstrative Pronouns useful, share it with others:
+If you found this information about Demonstratives useful, share it with others: